sangeetjena/practice/sql/cheat.md

 date_sub(dt, interval rnk day)

-Recurrsive query:
+Recursive query:
 ===========================

 ```
-wtih [RECURRSIVE] cte as (
+wtih [RECURSIVE] cte as (
   select [ base query]
     union all
-  recurrsive query from cte [with condition to break the loop]
+  recursive query from cte [with condition to break the loop]
 )
 select from cte
 ```

 ##### ex: print numbers from 1 to 10:
 ```
-with recurrsive cte as (
+with recursive cte as (
   select 1 as num
     union all
   select num +1